Carlos Correa Preview, Player Props: Twins vs. Guardians

 Carlos Correa At The Plate

-- In 37 games this season (31.4%), Correa has picked up an RBI, and in 13 of those games (11.0%) he had two or more.
-He has also driven in three or more of his team's runs in five contests.
+- Correa has picked up an RBI in 32.0% of his games this season, with more than one RBI in 10.7% of his games.
+He has also plated three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.